-Legally, once married all of these assets become matrimonial assets and, unless specifically protected, are thrown into a single financial pot.
-The primary purpose of a “pre-nup” in Singapore will frequently be to limit the potential claims on the wealth of one of the parties to the marriage.
+Prenuptial agreements can provide a measure of certainty and the means of protecting pre-marriage assets, inheritance, and existing family commitments such as children from a previous marriage.
+Legally, once married, all of these assets become matrimonial assets and, unless specifically protected, are thrown into a single financial pot.
+One of the purposes of a prenuptial agreement can therefore be to limit the potential claims on the wealth of one of the parties to the marriage.

 - I am a widower thinking of marrying again.
-I want to protect my assets in case things go wrong.
+I want to protect my assets in case things go wrong;

-- I am about to marry but worry that if things go wrong we could end up in a costly and lengthy argument about “who gets what”
+- I am about to marry but worry that if things go wrong we could end up in a costly and lengthy argument about ‘who gets what’;

-- I am about to marry for the second time but want to protect my assets to ensure I have something to leave in my will to the children from my first marriage if my new relationship breaks down.
+- I am about to marry for a second time but want to protect my assets to ensure I have something to leave in my will to the children from my first marriage if my new relationship breaks down.

 - Full disclosure of each party’s respective financial positions must be made prior to the agreement being prepared.